cran/ctrdata/README.md

 # Find unique trial identifiers for trials that have nore than one record,
 # for example for several EU Member States:
 uniqueids <- dbFindIdsUniqueTrials(con = db)
-# * Total of 454 records in collection.
+# * Total of 522 records in collection.
 # Searching for duplicates, found
-#  - 292 EUCTR _id were not preferred EU Member State record of trial
+#  - 340 EUCTR _id were not preferred EU Member State record of trial
 # No CTGOV records found.
-# = Returning keys (_id) of 162 out of total 454 records in collection "some_collection_name".
+# = Returning keys (_id) of 182 out of total 522 records in collection

 # Keep only unique / deduplicated records:
 result <- result[ result[["_id"]] %in% uniqueids, ]